Celebrating 100 Years of the RAF

 Technological strides were made during WW1, but the Royal Air Force lagged behind the latest developments from the German Luftwaffe.
 The Germans flew in their large Zeppelins, launching their first air attacks as they targeted London.

 Post WWI, RAF Officer Frank Whittle wrote the original white paper that described the fundamental principles of the jet engine.
 Unfortunately, due to a lack of funding, the patent wasn’t progressed at that time and was eventually picked up by a German aeronautical engineering firm that expanded on Whittle’s theory to develop an axial compressor in series with a turbine and combustor.

 World War II

+The RAF continues to serve the country admirally every single day, and incredibly still contributes to emerging technologies as they become a reality.
 As spring manufacturers, we know the importance of developing technologies, which is why we are leading experts in the field of spring manufacturing, providing our clients with the best springs and pressings.